KarolS/millfork/docs/api/target-platforms.md

 #### `[allocation]` section

-* `zp_pointers` – either a list of comma separated zeropage addresses that can be used by the program as zeropage pointers, or `all` for all.
+* `zp_pointers` –
+either a list of comma separated zeropage addresses that can be used by the program as zeropage pointers, or `all` for all.
 Each value should be the address of the first of two free bytes in the zeropage.
+Only used for 6502-based targets.

 * `segments` – a comma-separated list of segment names.
 A segment named `default` is always required.